 Permanent Residence in South Africa

 South African-born nationals automatically retain their right to permanent residence in South Africa.

-You can apply for your new Non-citizen identity document as soon as you received confirmation on your renunciation of South African citizenship
+You can apply for your new Non-citizen identity document as soon as you received confirmation of your renunciation of South African citizenship

-As a German citizen, you can stay in South Africa for 90 days without a visa, but having a right to permanent residence allows you to stay indefinite.
+As a German citizen, you can stay in South Africa for 90 days without a visa, but having a right to permanent residence allows you to stay indefinitely.

-Here an example of a letter confirming the right to Permanent Residence for South African citizens by birth who renounced the SA citizenship during the course of naturalising as a German citizen.
+Here is an example of a letter confirming the right to Permanent Residence for South African citizens by birth who renounced their SA citizenship during the course of naturalising as a German citizen.

 - South Africa Immigration Act 13 of 2002